bract/bract.github.io/about.md

 inducers only have hard dependency on well-known context (or config) keys.
 This helps to keep inducers decoupled from each other while encouraging flexible workflows.

-#### Entrypoint
+#### Entry point

 The top level inducer workflow is usually executed from either a `-main` or an implicitly called function.
-An application may very well choose to do its own processing before invoking Bract initialization, but generally Bract modules make the job easier by providing such entrypoint functions.
+An application may very well choose to do its own processing before invoking Bract initialization, but generally Bract modules make the job easier by providing such entry-point functions.